Why Health Coaches and Clients Need to Know about The Mind Body Connection

 Why do health coaches need to know about the mind-body connection?

-The ethos and training at Youth Coaching Institute is founded on the concept of reciprocal potential, which was created by founder Dr. Leah Mazzola.
+The ethos and training at Youth Coaching Institute are founded on the concept of reciprocal potential, which was created by founder Dr. Leah Mazzola.
 It states that humans, by virtue of being social creatures in a shared world, inherently affect one another and their environment.
-The affects are both conscious and unconscious.
+The effects are both conscious and unconscious.
 Through coaching, we can learn to build and leverage our resources more intentionally to create conditions that promote quality of life, well-being, and performance.

 Our primary function as a coach is to be able to notice when our client’s mindset or perspectives seem to inhibit the progress they want to make towards their goals.
 We support clients in the process of noticing their mindset and use open-ended questions and reflections to help them shift that mindset to be more affirming of and helpful to their values and goals.